RobDWaller/robdwaller.github.io/_posts/2017-10-27-why-you-must-test-to-break.md

 While 'test to work' is important and you should always write tests that prove your code works you must also 'test to break'.
 This is where you ask difficult and unexpected questions of your code and application.
 This is important because you can achieve 100% code coverage and very high path coverage by just writing 'test to work' tests.
 However 'test to work' does not guarantee your code will work under all conditions.

 To return to our car example, a 'test to break' test may read as follows.
 Insert a screwdriver into the ignition, twist it and wiggle it, the engine must not start.
-Another set of tests to break may ask what happens if I drive the car into a wall at 20mph, 40mph, 60mph and 80mph.
+Another set of tests to break may ask what happens if I drive a car into a wall at 20mph, 40mph, 60mph and 80mph.

 ```
 Given I am in a moving car traveling at 20mph